syncfusion-content/windowsforms-docs/WindowsForms/Edit/Localization-and-Globalization.md

    For example, the following figure shows the Syncfusion.Windows.Forms.Edit.Dialogs.frmFindDialog.resources file that is opened in the WinRes tool, showing strings in German (strings are converted using some language converter).

    ![](Localization-and-Globalization_images/Localization-and-Globalization_img3.jpeg)

-   _Figure_ _82_: Replacing strings in English to German by using the WinRes Utility